Design Analysis

 Now you have identified groups of parts to analyze:

-3. After the parts are uploaded into a rollup, the aP Pro user should comment on one of the scenarios within the project to let the design user know the task is complete.
-See Collaborate Using Messages and Comments for more information about comments in aP Workspace.
+The aP Pro user should comment on one of the scenarios within the project to let the design user know the task is complete.
+See Collaborate Using Messages and Comments.

-Tip: You may need to request permission from your system administrator to allow you to export data to the reporting system.
+Tip: You may need to request permission from your system administrator to allow you to export this data.

 Conduct The Analysis

-There are several analyses you can run to investigate which parts may be worth your time to redesign. aPriori provides these analysis reports within the aP Analytics Library.
+There are several analyses you can run to investigate which components are worth redesign. aPriori provides these analysis reports within the aP Analytics Library.
 Usage of the reports is dependent upon having exported your data set (roll-up).

 Design outlier report or DTC for Design to Cost shows which parts are more expensive relative to their peers.
 This report is available for Machined, Sheet Metal, Casting, and Plastic parts and can be found in the section of aP Analytics called Reports.